Generative Assembly via Bimanual Manipulation

 Overview:

 This line of research aims to harness AI and robotics technology to reduce the human effort required in creating HMLV assembly products, i.e. automating the process from design to execution.
-To achieve this, these projects use Lego as the benchmarking platform.
-Lego offers a diverse range of components, allowing users to freely customize their desired products.
-More importantly, it is a cost-effective and replicable platform, making it an ideal choice for benchmarking.

 Research Topics